 Your session material, including content and recordings may be used in various promotions or for other related endeavors.
 This material may also appear on the LFNW web site, social media channels or other digital mediums controlled by the LFNW organizing committee.

 As conference organizers, we cannot be all places at once and it is important for us to be able to review all material presented at the conference.
 For this reason, you may not opt out of having your talk recorded.
-However, if you wish, you may request that the session video not be published to the public.
+However, if you wish, you may request in writing that the session video not be published to the public.

 Visit the LinuxFest Northwest official video channel.

 All sessions are recorded by official LinuxFest A/V staff.
 If you are not the speaker and wish to audio/video record, you must obtain written consent from the speaker first.